shanreed25/Python/Modules/EmailSMTP/README.md

 - Log in to the SMTP server (if required)
 - Send the email.

+# How does Emails  work
+### SMTP: Simple Mail Transfer Protocol
+- contains all the rules that determine how an email is received by mail servers passed on the the next mail server and how it can be sent by the internet
+- SMTP is the mailman for emails

 ### Important Considerations:
 - **SMTP Server Details:**